statespace-tech/toolfront/README.md

 ## Quickstart

 ToolFront helps you build and deploy environments for AI agents.
-Think of environments as directories agents can explore and take actions in.
+Think of environments as interactive directories that agents can explore and take actions in.

 ```markdown
 my_environment